Djiboutian–Eritrean border conflict: Eritrean movements in Ras Doumeira region

-In January Eritrea reportedly requested to cross the border in order to get sand for a road, but instead occupied a hilltop in the region.
+In January, Eritrea reportedly requested to cross the border in order to get sand for a road, but instead occupied a hilltop in the region.
 On April 16, Eritrea is reported by Djibouti to have set up fortifications and dug trenches on both sides of the Djiboutian border near Ras Doumeira.
 Djibouti, in a letter to the UN calling for intervention, claimed new maps put out by Eritrea showed Ras Doumeira as Eritrean territory.
 Eritrea denied it had any problems with Djibouti.

 Ethiopia's Prime Minister Meles Zenawi said on May 15 that the row was a "threat to the peace and security of the whole Horn of Africa" and said Ethiopia would secure their trade corridor through Djibouti in the event of a conflict.
 Ethiopia has relied on Djibouti for access to the Red Sea since Eritrea's independence.
 Eritrea's President Isaias Afwerki denied sending troops into the area and added they do not have any problem with Djibouti.

 Armed clashes

 On June 10, 2008, according to Djibouti, several Eritrean troops deserted their positions, fleeing to the Djiboutian side.
 Djiboutian forces then came under fire from Eritrean forces demanding the return of the deserters.
 Djibouti called up soldiers and police who had retired since 2004 in response to the fighting.
 Eritrea dismissed accounts from Djibouti as "anti-Eritrean".
 A statement from Eritrea's Foreign Ministry said it would not "get involved in an invitation of squabbles and acts of hostility" and claimed Djibouti was trying to drag Eritrea into its "concocted animosity".
-According to French Colonel Ducret, French soldiers in Djibouti provided logistical and medical assistance to the Djibouti army as well as providing them with intelligence.
+In an interview with the BBC on 17 June 2008, President Guelleh "France would have militarily intervened in accordance with this [defense] agreement.
+However, we prefer to defend our homeland ourselves and have support in logistical, medical, and military intelligence areas as they have already done.".
 Clashes between the two forces reportedly continued for several days before Djibouti's military announced on June 13 that fighting had subsided, but on the same day, President Guelleh, was quoted by the BBC as saying that his country was at war with Eritrea.

 44 Djiboutian soldiers were killed and 55 wounded during the fighting.
 According to Djiboutian estimates, 100 Eritrean soldiers were killed, 100 captured, and 21 defected.
 Djiboutian President Guelleh declared: "We've always had good relations.
 But they aggressively occupied part of our country.
 This is an aggression we are resisting".

 By 2008 the U.S. Defense Intelligence Agency estimated the army was 18,000 strong (with Eritrean army strength estimated at the same time as 200,000).